harvard-edtech/edtech-guide/ComprehensiveGuide.md

       });
 ```

-The `logServerEvent` function takes the same arguments, independently of whether you're calling it from the server or the client.
-See the section below depending on which type of thing you're logging:
+Both the `logServerEvent` and `logClientEvent` functions take the same arguments.
+Thus, the process of logging on the server is identical to the process of logging on the client.
+See the section below depending on which type of log you’re making (error or action):

 ### Logging Errors